min-zzy/Natural-Language-Processing/README.md

 This repository contains my implementations for two key assignments in Natural Language Processing (NLP): Part-of-Speech (POS) Tagging using Neural Networks and exploring Pretrained Language Models.

-## Assignment 1: Neural Networks for POS Tagging
+## Project 1: Neural Networks for POS Tagging

 This assignment focuses on building and experimenting with neural networks for POS tagging of English tweets.
 The approach involves using a feed-forward neural network that predicts the POS tag of a word token given its context.